g41797/matryoshka/flat/docs/layer2_quickref.md

 - Absence is also a state — timeout, interrupt.
 - Not every signal carries data.
 - Shutdown is part of normal flow.
+- Builder handles the lifecycle — no pool needed yet.
+- Builder is yours.
 - Think in Masters, not threads.
-- Master sends Exit, not thread.join.
-- Builder handles the lifecycle — no pool needed yet.
-- You make mistakes.
-- You send twice.
-You forget to clean up.
-You use wrong id.
-- It fails.
-Not silently.
-You see it.
-You fix it.
 - Master is yours.
-Your code, your logic.
-Matryoshka gives you Mailbox.
-Master is what you build on top.
+- Your code, your logic.
+- Matryoshka gives you Mailbox.
+- Master is what you build on top.